apetrone11235/angela-petrone.github.io/_posts/2019-01-30-Bryce Harper.md

 **The "money" part of Moneyball**

-In Harper's first season in the MLB (2012), he was making the Major Leagues minimum salary which was $500,000 at the time.
+In Harper's first season in the MLB (2012), he was making the MLB's minimum salary which was $500,000 at the time.
 While we don’t know how big Harper's contract will be in 2019, we do know that he’s leaving the Nationals after making $21.6M last year, so we can safely assume it will be a massive contract.
 The latest speculations are $300M over 10 years.

 On the other hand, Herrara is signed with the Phillies through 2021 with options through 2023.
 His current contract is $30MM over 5 years.
 Williams makes the MLB minimum of $553,000 with no long-term contract.